allenb24/ECS171_ML/README.md

 ```

 ## Model
 For this project we used Supervised Learning Regression models.
-In specifc we used Linear Regression and Polynoimial Regression.
+In specific we used Linear Regression and Polynoimial Regression.
 We decided to use linear regression since we had a data set the was labeled, with varies numerical data and with a specific target as a column.
 As we learned in class linear regression is useful when you have a matrix X and a column vector y.
 In our case after cleaning the data we set our feature matrix X to include the specified in-games statistics and the 'Salary' column as our target y.
 To standardize the data we tried both MinMax and Z-Score scalers but ultimately kept MinMax as it yeild better results.
 After our training our linear regression model we expanded to the Polynomial regression of degree 2.
-We hope this type of model would fit the data better since not all statitics are closing correlatated.
+We hope this type of model would fit the data better due to its curve like graph since not all statitics are closing correlatated.

 # Results